Lucy Patterson: Community involvement

 Patterson was a caseworker for the Dallas County Department of Public Welfare for fifteen years.
 In 1963 she was promoted to supervisor of casework services.
 In 1968, she was the first African American woman to serve as Director of the Inter-Agency Project of the Community Council of Greater Dallas, heading the work done to coordinate resources in the Crossroads Community Center.
 In the position, she had eight staff members, two professional social workers, two intake workers, one coordinate aid, and three clerical workers.

 Patterson was appointed an assistant professor at the North Texas State University in 1973.
-She left NTSU in 1978 when she was appointed to the Ethel Carter Branham Endowed as the Chair in Social Work to build a Social Work and Criminal Justice program at Bishop College.
+She left NTSU in 1978 when she was appointed to the Ethel Carter Branham Endowed Chair in Social Work to build a Social Work and Criminal Justice program at Bishop College.

-Patterson was awarded the Woman of the Year Award from the Zeta Phi Beta Sorority for being the first African American woman elected to the Dallas City Council, for her civic devotion for community involvement, and for seeking a second term on the council without receiving pay.
+Patterson was awarded the Woman of the Year Award from the Zeta Phi Beta sorority for being the first African American woman elected to the Dallas City Council, for her civic devotion for community involvement, and for seeking a second term on the council without receiving pay.

 Patterson was a board member of the Mental Health Association of Dallas County.

 Patterson was a part of the Altrusa Club of Dallas, National League of Cities, and Texas Municipal League.

 Patterson was the executive director of the County Child Care Council.

 She was the Director of the Dallas County Childcare Center.

 Patterson was a part of the Women's Council of Dallas County which provided scholarships to students pursuing careers in human services.

-In 1971, Patterson was made cochair of the Crossroads Community Center.
+In 1971, Patterson was made co-chair of the Crossroads Community Center.

 In 1975, Patterson was named Social Worker of the Year by the National Association of Social Workers for both her professional contributions and leadership and service to the community.

 She was active in the Dallas County Department of Public Welfare, Dallas County Community Action Committee, League of Women Voters, and Planned Parenthood of Dallas.

 Patterson received an award from Women's Council of Dallas County for scholarship and community service.

 Patterson received an award from the Dallas Negro Chamber of Commerce.